vantin2912/EziServoV8/README.md

 ## Description
-Unofficially C library source for Fastech Eziservo V8
+Unofficially C library source for Fastech Eziservo V8 for microcontroller like STM32,...

 ## Installation